 - Holds all the CSS and imagesconfig/iparams.json

-- Holds Iparams definition.manifest.json
+- Holds Iparams definition.config/requests.json

 - manifest.json holds the metadata and definition about the platform and the app.To run either of the apps change the directory to the corresponding folder( /start or /completed) and run fdk run in the terminal to start the localhost.